Robert Redmayne Parker

 Robert Redmayne Parker (born 1954) is a British rural business adviser, land manager, and ceremonial officer.
 He worked with the Ministry of Agriculture, Fisheries and Food, prior to its merger into the Department for Environment, Food and Rural Affairs, and for the Country Land and Business Association.
 Since 1975, he has been the owner of Browsholme Hall, his family seat in Bowland Forest Low.
 In 2010, Parker was appointed as Bowbearer of the Forest of Bowland by William Bowland, 16th Lord of Bowland, becoming the first bowbearer of Bowland in almost one hundred and fifty years.

 Early life

 Parker was born in 1954 to Edmund Christopher Parker and Diana Elizabeth Marriott.
 Through his father, he is a member of the landed gentry, descending from a branch of the Parker family that once owned Alkincoats Hall.
 His mother was the former governor of Addenbrooke’s Hospital and secretary to the Earl of Cranbrook.
-Parker's maternal grandfather was William Marriott, the Swiss-born engineer and railway superindendent who founded the North Norfolk Railway.
+Parker's maternal grandfather was William Marriott, the Swiss-born engineer and railway superintendent who founded the North Norfolk Railway.
 He has two half siblings, Simon and Carolina, from his mother's first marriage to Captain John Swynfen Jervis.

-Parker inherited Browsholme Hall, his family seat, in 1975 after the death of his fourth cousin once removed and godfather, Colonel Robert Goulbourne Parker DSO.
+Parker inherited Browsholme Hall, his family seat, in 1975 after the death of his fourth cousin once removed and godfather, Colonel Robert Goulbourne Parker.